chakra-ui/chakra-ui/.changeset/five-waves-fly.md

 "@chakra-ui/react": patch
 ---

-- Remove unused dependency from package.json
+- Remove unused `react-lorem-component` dependency which was causing a warning during install.

 - **Popover**: Fix issue where popover doesn't use the correct zIndex token.